cehemmerly/CAPP30239_FA22/tree_equity_project/README.md

 Scripts for data processing are available in the raw_data folder

-Final data used to create the graphs is available in teh data folder
+Final data used to create the graphs is available in the data folder